anshmendiratta/mamino/README.md

 - [ ] Allow a sequence of animations/movements to be programmed and ran.
 - [ ] Add concurrency.
 - [ ] Increase render and video resolution.
+- [ ] Think about and clean-up public API.
+- [ ] Add example mains.